Kourtney Kardashian’s Tight Bike Shorts & Hoodie Slammed Online

 Kourtney Kardashian has been jetting around on vacation after vacation for the past month.
-Now she’s finally back in Calabasas and spending some down time with her kids.
-The Daily Mail reports that the Keeping Up with the Kardashians star took her two youngest children — Penelope and Reign — to the movies over the weekend to see the Angry Birds movie, and she looked stylish while doing it.
+Now she’s finally back in Calabasas and spending some downtime with her kids.
+Daily Mail reports that the Keeping Up with the Kardashians star took her two youngest children — Penelope and Reign — to the movies over the weekend to see the Angry Birds movie, and she looked stylish while doing it.

-In the photos taken by the paparazzi, Kourtney is seen a pair of skin-tight, gray bike shorts, which flaunted her lean legs and curvy backside.
+In the photos taken by the paparazzi, Kourtney is seen a pair of skintight, gray bike shorts, which flaunted her lean legs and curvy backside.
 She also sported a baggy, orange hooded sweatshirt and some white sneakers on her feet.

 Kardashian had her long, dark hair parted down the middle and styled in loose waves that fell around her shoulders and down her back.
-She also donned a minimal makeup look in the snaps, which included darkened eyebrows, a bronzed glow, pink blush on her cheeks, and a nude lip.
+She also sported a minimal makeup look in the snaps, which included darkened eyebrows, a bronzed glow, pink blush on her cheeks, and a nude lip.

 The mother-of-three accessorized her look with some dark sunglasses and a gray bag, which she carried on her back.
 While some fans loved Kourt’s look, others took to the comment section of the post to slam the reality star’s summer style.